Ricardo-Jaramillo/Python-DataScience/README.md

 ### Dataset
 For this project I used a connection to a SQL Database, so the pyodbc library is installed.
 But you could either import a csv file or make a connection to where your dataset is located.
+The 'database' folder contains some csv files used to explain some classes like Regressions and Clusters

 ## Statistics Class
 ### Plots